Best Trekking Poles 2024 - Outdoors Magic

 Best for: Hiking and running

-Key attributes: Very light but also durable
+What we liked: Very light but also durable, compact

 The Passport, which comes as a set of two poles, is supremely light at just 190g (per pole).
 It’s also tough, passing our durability tests with flying colours.